 - If you have Explore appliances, apply the following guidance:

 - Do not upgrade Explore appliances to a firmware version that is newer than the version installed on connected Command and Discover appliances.

-- You must halt the ingest of records from Command and Discover
+of records from the Command and Discover appliances before upgrading

-appliances before upgrading.
-If you are upgrading from a firmware
+the Explore appliance.
+If you are upgrading from a firmware version

 connected Explore appliances, or alternatively, disable triggers that commit records and disable the